Meet Dr. Joe

 He is currently teaching in the classroom and online at the following schools: Liberty Baptist University (Graduate School of Psychology), Troy University (Graduate School of Psychology), and Strayer University (Augusta, Georgia) (undergraduate psychology, sociology, philosophy, and humanities).

 His professional training in psychotherapy includes Systemic Brief Family Therapy, Cognitive Behavioral therapy, Addiction and Co-Dependency therapies, grief therapy, play therapy, and behavioral marital therapies.
 He has 25 years of experience in the mental health community within a variety of service modalities.
+He has 15 years in the Forensic Examiners and Counselors.
+He is provides services to the SC DJJ, SC Probation and Parole agencies and SC DSS.

 In addition to his practice and teachings, he is a frequent presenter to a variety of businesses, civic and professional groups throughout the Southern and Southwestern parts of the United States.